Altinn/altinn-studio-docs/content/teknologi/altinnstudio/terms/_index.md

 The user which is logged in in Altinn and performs actions for on behalf of an instance owner.
 A user and an instance owner can be the same entity.

-## dot.net

 ## Kubernetes

+A system for managing docker containers.
+See also: [Relevant definitions within Kubernetes](/teknologi/altinnstudio/toolsandframeworks/kubernetes/)

 ## React

-## Kubernetes Service

-## Kubernetes POD

-## Kubernetes Deployment

-## Kubernetes ReplicaSet
+Teh framework used for developing UI components.

 ## PAP

 Policy Administration Point.
-See [Authorization Architecture](/architecture/security/authorization/altinn-studio-apps/)
+See [Authorization Architecture](/teknologi/altinnstudio/architecture/security/authorization/altinn-studio-apps/)

 ## PDP

 Policy Administration Point.
-See [Authorization Architecture](/architecture/security/authorization/altinn-studio-apps/)
+See [Authorization Architecture](/teknologi/altinnstudio/architecture/security/authorization/altinn-studio-apps/)

 ## PEP

 Policy Administration Point.
-See [Authorization Architecture](/architecture/security/authorization/altinn-studio-apps/)
+See [Authorization Architecture](/teknologi/altinnstudio/architecture/security/authorization/altinn-studio-apps/)

 ## PIP

 Policy Information Point.
-See [Authorization Architecture](/architecture/security/authorization/altinn-studio-apps/)
+See [Authorization Architecture](/teknologi/altinnstudio/architecture/security/authorization/altinn-studio-apps/)

 ## PRP

 Policy Retrieval Point.
-See [Authorization Architecture](/architecture/security/authorization/altinn-studio-apps/)
+See [Authorization Architecture](/teknologi/altinnstudio/architecture/security/authorization/altinn-studio-apps/)

 ## SBL

 The current Altinn end user solution (SluttBrukerLøsning).
-See [Solution Architecture](https://docs.altinn.studio/architecture/solution/)
+See [Solution Architecture](/teknologi/altinnstudio/architecture/solution/)

 ## SBL Bridge